dannyvernals/contrail-config-diff/README.md

 getting 'neutron' data
 from '172.16.0.103'
 ====================================================================================================
-Files missing in the 'dummy_dir' directory: contrail-agent contrail-analytics contrail-analyticsdb contrail-controller contrail-haproxy heat neutron
+old directory: 'dummy_dir' doesn't exist.
+Working on the assumption this is the first time the script has run so stopping diff
 ```
-Obviously there are no files to compare against if this is the first time you've run the script.

 ### 2) Only Diff
 If you have previously gathered output you can skip the gathering step and only execute a diff on the files